CVRL/domain-specific-BSIF-for-iris-recognition/README.md

-# Domain-Specific Human-InspiredBinarized Statistical Image Features for Iris Recognition
+# Domain-Specific Human-Inspired Binarized Statistical Image Features for Iris Recognition

 Iris image patches used in training and source codes of the method proposed in: